-road map for conversion
+road map for transformation

-Financial institutions and retailers need to create a road map for the merger of the two companies.
+Financial institutions and retailers need to create a road map for the merger of the two companies and the branch network transformation that follows.
 The transformation of the two companies and the connection for consumers must be communicated for a seamless integration process.
 Both employees and consumers must be informed of the new direction the organization is advancing toward.
-Clearly lay out the path of conversion you will be taking and what the new organization will look like when you arrive.
+Clearly lay out the path of transformation and conversion you will be taking and what the new organization will look like when you arrive.

 - What will be happening?

-When will it happen?
+- When will it happen?

-How will it happen?
+- How will it happen?

 - What are the expectation levels along the way?

+3. Retail Strategy

-3. RETAIL STRATEGY LEVERAGE YOUR RETAIL PLATFORM
+LEVERAGE YOUR RETAIL PLATFORM